-respectively.
-Annual gross beta activity trends recorded at Station P7 are plotted in Figure 4-3.
-The results for this location are typical for the site and show seasonal variation in activity within a range that is representative of natural background levels.
-The New York State Department of Health (NYSDOH) received duplicate filter samples that were collected at Station P7, using a sampler provided by NYSDOH.
-These samples were collected weekly and analyzed by the NYSDOH laboratory for gross beta activity.
-The analytical results were comparable to the

-Station P7 samples analyzed by General Engineering Lab, an analytical laboratory contracted by BNL.
-New York State's analytical results for gross beta activity at the Laboratory were between 0.0020 and 0.0209 pCi/m3, with an average concentration of 0.0082 pCi/m3.
-BNL results ranged from 0.0010 to 0.0208 pCi/m3, with an average concentration of 0.0129 pCi/m3.
+of Health (NYSDOH) received duplicate filter samples that were collected at Station P7, using a sampler provided by NYSDOH.
+These samples were collected weekly and analyzed by the NYS-DOH laboratory for gross beta activity.
+The analytical results were comparable to the Station P7 samples analyzed by General Engineering Lab, an analytical laboratory contracted by BNL.
+New York State's analytical results for gross beta activity at the Laboratory were between 0.0039 and 0.0162 pCi/m3, with an average concentration of 0.0082 pCi/m3.
+BNL results ranged from 0.0087 to 0.0427 pCi/m3, with an average concentration of 0.0140 pCi/m3.